backstage/backstage/.changeset/breezy-rings-fly.md

 '@backstage/plugin-scaffolder-react': patch
 ---

-Fixed bug in DefaultTableOutputs where output elements overlapped in below approx. 800 px wide screens
+Fixed a bug in `DefaultTableOutputs` where output elements overlapped on smaller screen sizes